envoyproxy/gateway/site/content/en/latest/tasks/operations/customize-envoyproxy.md

         patch:
           type: StrategicMerge
           value:
-            spec:
-              internalTrafficPolicy: Local
+            metadata:
+              annotations:
+                custom-annotation: foobar
 ```

 {{% /tab %}}
 {{< /tabpane >}}

-After applying the configuration, you will see the `internalTrafficPolicy` is changed from `Cluster` to `Local` in the `envoyproxy` service.
+After applying the configuration, you will see the `custom-annotation: foobar` has been added to the `envoyproxy` service.

 ## Customize Filter Order